 Reset Network Settings erases all Wi-Fi, Mobile Data, and Bluetooth settings and restores them to factory defaults.
 You’ll have to reenter your Wi-Fi passwords and reconnect your Bluetooth devices after completing this step.
 While it may be a minor inconvenience, this step can fix a deeper Wi-Fi or cellular data issue preventing FaceTime from working on your Android.

-Open Settings and tap General Management -> Reset -> Reset Network Settings.
-Finally, tap Reset Settings.
+Open Settings and tap Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
+Finally, tap Reset Network Settings.

 The Problem Could Be The iPhone, iPad, Or Mac